PhoenixYork166/Cybersecurity-research/README.md

 <h3>If you think I am a very good IT user, just go thank Jimmy Gor (my mentor) & Alan Turin :D</h3>
 <h3>Besides, Professor Turin created what we use everyday :D</h3>
 <br>
-<h3>Developers must NOT argue that you do NOT need to know Networking & OS as a cybersecurity developer</h3>
+<h3>Developers must NOT argue that you do NOT need to know Networking & OS as a DevOps/Cybersecurity developer</h3>
-<h3>You MUST be good at both Programming and Networking to be a "Decent" Cybersecurity Developer :D</h3>
+<h3>You MUST be good at both Programming and Networking to be a "Decent" DevOps/Cybersecurity Developer :D</h3>
 <br>
 <h3>Yet, cuz I just consider myself a good IT user, I only need to be good at switching on my computers ;)</h3>
 <br>